Waterberg Biosphere: Land management

 As of 2006 about 80,000 people lived on the Waterberg plateau, which is part of the Bushveld district of Limpopo Province of South Africa.
 After cattle grazing wrought ecological havoc in the mid 1900s, the land owners of the region became aware of the benefits of restoring habitat to attract and protect the original species of antelope, white rhino, giraffe, hippopotami, and other species whose numbers dropped in the era of intense cattle grazing.

 The rise in eco-tourism has stimulated interest in soil conservation practices to restore original grass species to the Waterberg.
 The land management practises required are expensive, but repay the landowner with added value in wildlife habitat.
 There is also a trend for larger farms and open space areas with the resultant advantage of fence removal.
 This outcome not only benefits large mammal migration, but yields an improved gene pool.

+Protected areas

+UNESCO Waterberg Biosphere Reserve

+The Waterberg Biosphere Reserve was designated in 2001.
+It has a total area of 654 033 hectares.
+Marakele National Park is found on the western edge of the biosphere reserve.

 The Welgevonden Game Reserve covers 37,500 hectares of the plateau.
 The Kololo Game Reserve covers 3000 hectares, part of which is in the Welgevonden Private Game Reserve, and part of which is completely protected.

 The Lapalala Wilderness Nature Reserve, just north of Melkrivier covers approximately 48’000 hectares and is the largest private game reserve in the Waterberg and the Limpopo province.